 - 1 cup chopped almonds

 - Add the sugar.
-Now bring it to a boil over medium heat, stirring frequently, until the candy thermometer registers 260 F.
+Now bring it to a boil over medium low heat, stirring slowly but frequently, until the candy thermometer registers 260 F.

 - Add chopped almonds and continue to cook, stirring constantly.
 Mixture will be very thick and the candy will become a dark caramel color.